-Let’s meet for up to two therapy sessions at no risk to you whatsoever.
+Let’s meet for an initial therapy session at no risk to you whatsoever.

-If at the end of the second session you do not feel that I’m the right therapist for you, I will refund to you all fees you have paid for those two therapy sessions AND I will help you to locate a different therapist who may better meet your needs.
+If at the end of your initial session you do not feel that I’m the right therapist for you, I will refund to you all fees you have paid for this session AND I will help you to locate a different therapist who may better meet your needs.
 Please note, this guarantee is only valid for new private-pay clients.

 1402 Park Street, STE G